-13. The Carron Valley Partnership shall form a Management Group comprising the Commission Scottish Water and a nominated person to represent each Partner at an Annual Review Meeting, and such other meetings as they may convene, for the management and implementation of the Development Plan.
-CVDG suggest that there is no need for a nominated rep, simply that a rep (or 2 in the case of voluntary organisations) will be present.
-Any partner can chair a meeting and a minute with action points will be produced.
-In the absence of an available partner the Commission shall chair meetings and provide a minute.
-Until Such times as people turn up informed and follow up on their actions we need a full minute taken and approved at the start of each meeting.
+- 13. The Carron Valley Partnership shall form a Management Group comprising the Commission Scottish Water and a nominated person to represent each Partner at an Annual Review Meeting, and such other meetings as they may convene, for the management and implementation of the Development Plan.
+Any partner can chair a meeting and a summary minute with action points will be produced from each meeting.
+In the absence of an available partner the Commission shall chair meetings and provide a summary minute. - 14.
+The Management Group can agree to can establish working groups to implement specific projects.
+Such Groups would have clear terms of reference, be timebound, and be expected to report back to the Management Group/Partnership on a regular basis - 15.
+The Annual Review Meeting, or such subsequent meetings as may be convened by the Partners, will review progress of the Deevelopment Peplan.